bbez1/gatsby-amplify-blog/content/blog/images-ou/index.md

 Images by default are inaccessible to those who cannot see them due to poor vision or blindness.

+In general, images containing text should be avoided in favor of text alternatives to convey the same meaning.
+This is a legal requirement of the WCAG 2.0/2.1 specification.

 ## Images Need Descriptions

 ![OmniUpdate Image Tool Screenshot](./image-pane.png)